projecthorus/radiosonde_auto_rx/auto_rx/test/notes/2019-03-02_performance_baseline.md

 The traces for the error-corrected decoders (RS41, RS92, DFM), exhibit the typical 'cliff' response, with the PER going from 1.0 to 0 in only a few dB.

 A few things to look into:
 * This is a plot of *packet*-error-rate.
 Can we get a measure of the number of bits in a 'packet' (whatever that may be for each sonde; it may mean multiple frames) to be able to estimate a *bit*-error-rate?
+How does this compare to theoretical FSK modem performance?
 * Why is ths RS92 'cliff' offset from the others?
 Are the packets bigger?
 Is there something sub-optimal in the demodulation chain?
 * Further investigation into what the rtl_fm samples rates mean for pre-FM-demod filter bandwidth is required, to ensure they are set optimally.
 * Double and triple-checking of the Eb/N0 calculations in `generate_lowsnr.py`, to be sure we're generating our low-Eb/N0 samples correctly.